 This did not happen because it was inevitable.
 Often the setup to such crises become problematic before automation joins the fray.
 Let’s look at writing, presently considered under threat by LLMs.

 If you were born in the 80s or later, you might have learned about the Flesch-Kincaid readability test.
-It spat out a numerical readability score that measured writing complexity through word and sentence count and length.
+A relatively simple equation used both word and sentence count and length to create a numerical rating of language complexity.
 A short sentence with short words had high readability.
 A long sentence with long words had low readability.
-The resulting numerical score corresponded to an approximate education level required to read the text.

 There are a couple forces at work here.
-First, when readability scores take priority, 1) the human writer is forced to write something a well-educated human writer never would, and 2) the human writer is forced to conform to parameters that force an output not unlike a machine-mediated output.
-When these parameters are invisible to human readers (except through the sudden mediocrity of human output), it renders invisible the full breadth of human ability and makes machine writing look like fair competition.
-This invisible restraint of human factors in writing can lead to performance graded on a curve that favors factors we associate with machines rather than humanity.
+First, when readability scores take priority, 1) the human writer is forced to write something a professional writer never would, and 2) the human writer is forced to conform to parameters that a machine-like output.
+When these parameters are invisible to human readers (except through enshittification), it renders invisible the full breadth of human ability and makes machine writing look like fair competition.
+This invisible restraint of human factors in writing can lead to performance graded on a curve that favors machines.